 Zap.Com is a public shell company which does not have any existing business operations.
-Zap.Com is likely to search for assets or businesses that it can acquire so that it can become an operating company.
+From time to time, Zap.Com considers acquisitions that would result in it becoming an operating company.
 Zap.Com may also consider developing a new business suitable for its situation.
 Zap.Com trades on the over-the-counter electronic bulletin board under the symbol "ZPCM."
 As used throughout this report, "Zapata Corporate" is defined as Zapata Corporation exclusive of its majority owned subsidiaries Safety Components, Omega Protein and Zap.Com.